The Olivet Discourse -- signs of the end

 Introduction: the great transition

-The interpretive approach presented in this post concerning this discourse is based on the understanding that Jesus, now only hours from his crucifixion and resurrection, is focused on the meaning of that great event.
-In his discourse, Jesus signals the earth-shattering meaning of that event—it will result in a new era in human history.
+The interpretive approach presented here is based on the understanding that Jesus, now only hours from his crucifixion and resurrection, is focused on the meaning of those great events, which will usher in a a new era in human history.

 In Mat 24:3, Jesus’ disciples think that what Jesus is talking about is the end of the age.
 But Jesus realizes that this new age (the last days) will not end immediately.
 Rather, they will last for an indeterminately long stretch of time.
-The last days will begin with Jesus death, resurrection and ascension, which will then be followed (fairly shortly) by the destruction of Jerusalem (an event that occurred in AD 70).
+That age begins with Jesus' death, resurrection and ascension, and is then followed (fairly shortly) by the destruction of Jerusalem (which occurred in AD 70).
 Then will come a very long period of time, which will conclude with Jesus’ coming (Gk=parousia, which means appearing) in glory.

 During this age (the last days), Jesus, who remains fully human (though now glorified), will be in heaven.
 Nevertheless, he (through the Holy Spirit and his body on earth, the church) will be present and actively at work on earth fulfilling his Father’s mission to the world.
 Eventually (at a time that no one will be able to pinpoint in advance), Jesus will come (appear, parousia) bodily (and thus visibly).
 This parousia in glory will be climactic, ushering in the final end of the age (the Greek word for end means consummation), with the resurrection of the dead and the establishment of the new heaven and new earth--the fulness of the kingdom of God.